stefan-hoeck/idris2-ref1/README.md

 mutable references for counting each entity.
 In addition, we need a boolean flag to keep track of word beginnings and ends.

-We can define and enum type for these four references:
+We can define an enum type for these four references:

 ```idris
 data Tag = Chars | Words | Lines | InWord